Is China Capitalist?

 Pandemic Management: Nobody Does It Better Than China

 During the first year and a half or so of the COVID pandemic, there were a handful of capitalist countries that performed very well in controlling the outbreak (whereas the vast majority did an abysmal job).
 However, these countries ultimately abandoned their efforts (beyond having a high vaccination rate) to exert strong control over the rates of infection, death, and other severe consequences ensuing from the spread of the virus.
-There is only one country (minus its island territories that operate under different governance) in the whole world that's been able to pursue a scientifically-grounded zero COVID policy all the way from January 2020 to now—resulting in a death rate of about 1/900th that of the US: China.
-And for this they've been relentlessly attacked by the Western media.
+There is only one country (minus its island territories that operate under different governance) in the whole world that was able to pursue a scientifically-grounded zero COVID policy all the way from January 2020 to December 202, resulting in a COVID death rate a tiny fraction of that in the US: China.
+(Other

 Planning Has Made A Commitment to Ecological Sustainability Possible

 Environmental policy is another area where China is head and shoulders above any other country.
-While on one hand, with a population of 1.4 billion and 30% of the world's manufacturing, China is not surprisingly the world's leading country in carbon emissions, on a per capita basis, it has less than half the emissions of the US or Canada and also less than the vast majority of other industrialized countries.
+While on one hand, with a population of 1.4 billion and 30% of the world's manufacturing, China is not surprisingly the world's leading country in carbon emissions, on a per capita basis, it has less than half the per capita emissions of the US or Canada and also less than the vast majority of other industrialized countries.
 And it is the world's leading producer of renewable energy technology, producing the majority of the world's electric vehicles, solar panels, and wind turbines, and accounts for the majority of the world's hydropower generation as well as being the world's leading country in both solar and wind power generation.
 It also accounts for 2/3 of the world's high-speed rail mileage, and that's slated to double within the next 12 years.
 And with a massive reforestation program, it has increased its forest cover from 12% in the early 1980s to 23% by 2020, with much more to come.
 (In contrast to all that, the US just blew up, or collaborated in blowing up, Nordstream 1 and 2, resulting in a colossal release of greenhouse gases.)
-And of course, China had a well-deserved reputation of growing in a fairly environmentally unfriendly way for the first 2 decades or so of its "opening up" period.
-The major turn toward environmental responsibility is very much a phenomenon of the 21st century, particularly the past 10 years or so.
-So this is yet another example of China's policies markedly changing, rather than representing a continuous path towards capitalism, as some would have it.
-And, importantly, if the capitalist class were in charge in China, this policy shift would not have been possible.

 Whose Interests Rule in China?